ilyachalov/wp-org-docs-contents/without-categories.md

 ## Main menu (administration) screens

 Not all articles about administration screens are listed here.
+On each administration screen in the hanging tab **Help** under the toolbar, you can find a link to an article about this screen on the website 'WordPress.org'.

 - [Dashboard Screen](https://wordpress.org/support/article/dashboard-screen/)
 - [Posts Screen](https://wordpress.org/support/article/posts-screen/)